jlmuldoon/air-photo-index/digitizing_air_photo_footprints.md

 ## Digitizing
 ### Set Up Your Project File:
-1. In your file browser, COPY the AirPhotoIndex_Template.geojson file into the indexes folder.
+1. In your file browser, COPY the template.geojson file into the indexes folder.
 Change the name to the name of the index you are working on.
 1. Open QGIS
 1. Load data:
     * Your photo set geojson file - the file you will edit